China envoy says North Korea trade growth picture 'distorted'

 "This is a distorted picture," China's ambassador to the United States, Cui Tiankai, said in a speech to a Washington think tank on Monday.

-Cui said bilateral trade declined in 2015 and 2016, and by 41 percent in April and 32 percent in May as a result of the coal import ban.
+Cui said bilateral trade declined in 2015 and 2016, and Chinese imports from North Korea dropped by 41 percent in April and 32 percent in May as a result of the coal import ban.

 At the same time, Cui stressed that U.N.
 Security Council sanctions on North Korea did not constitute an embargo.
 "Normal trade ... is not banned by these sanctions," he said.